marcellodebernardi/loss-landscapes/README.md

-## 5. WIP: Trajectory Tracking, Connecting Paths, and Saddle Points
+## 5. WIPÖ Connecting Paths, Saddle Points, and Trajectory Tracking
 A number of features are currently under development, but as of yet incomplete.

-1. The library will enable trajectory tracking in a simple, model-agnostic fashion.
-A `TrajectoryTracker` object stores a model parameter history, which the user can update by passing the model to the tracker, which extracts the model's current state and appends it to the trajectory history.
-2. A number of papers in recent years have shown that loss landscapes of neural networks are dominated by a proliferation of saddle points, that good solutions are better described as large low-loss plateaus than as "well-bottom" points, and that for sufficiently high-dimensional networks, a low-loss path in parameter space can be found between almost any arbitrary pair of minima.
+A number of papers in recent years have shown that loss landscapes of neural networks are dominated by a proliferation of saddle points, that good solutions are better described as large low-loss plateaus than as "well-bottom" points, and that for sufficiently high-dimensional networks, a low-loss path in parameter space can be found between almost any arbitrary pair of minima.
 In the future, the `loss-landscapes` library will feature implementations of algorithms for finding such low-loss connecting paths in the loss landscape, as well as tools to facilitate the study of saddle points.

+Some sort of trajectory tracking features are also under consideration, though at the time it's unclear what this should actually mean, as the optimization trajectory is implicitly tracked by the user's training loop.
+Any metric along the optimization trajectory can be tracked with libraries such as [ignite](https://github.com/pytorch/ignite) for PyTorch.

 ## 7. Support for Other DL Libraries